 Health professionals including general practitioners, pharmacists and nurses have a vital role to play in reducing the risk to the community from epidemic thunderstorm asthma events.

-Optimising diagnosis, clinical care and self-management of asthma and hay fever is the key to responding to the risk of epidemic thunderstorm asthma events, and will decrease the impact of any subsequent events while also improving the overall health and wellbeing of people with these conditions in between events.
+Optimising diagnosis, clinical care and self-management of asthma and hay fever is the key to responding to the risk of epidemic thunderstorm asthma events.
+Such an approach will decrease the impact of any subsequent events while also improving the overall health and wellbeing of people with these conditions in between events.

-Health professionals can access epidemic thunderstorm asthma training programs and resources from the National Asthma Council, including:
+Health professionals can access epidemic thunderstorm asthma training programs and resources, including:

 The department has also published two reports that provide useful background information for health professionals:

-These reports are available from the Downloads section on this page.
+Downloadable resources to share with consumers are available from the campaign toolkit section on this page.

 Thunderstorm asthma campaign